National Information on Oman Abu Dhabi & dubai

 Medical care:

-If you are planning to travel with any prescribed or over the counter medicines for personal use, you will need to meet the UAE’s specifi c requirements for your medicine to be allowed into the country.
-A list of medicines where this rule applies, allowed quantities and documents to present can be found on the Ministry of Health website (UAE: https://www.mohap.gov.ae/en); (Oman: https://www.moh.gov.om/en/) To gain approval prior to travelling, you can apply online using the electronic application form and accompanying user guide on the Ministry of Health website.
+If you are planning to travel with any prescribed or over the counter medicines for personal use, you will need to meet the UAE’s specific requirements for your medicine to be allowed into the country.
+A list of medicines where this rule applies, allowed quantities and documents to present can be found on the Ministry of Health website (UAE: https://www.mohap.gov.ae/en); Oman: https://www.moh.gov.om/en/).
+To gain approval prior to travelling, you can apply online using the electronic application form and accompanying user guide on the Ministry of Health website.
 Healthcare facilities in the UAE are generally comparable with those in the UK, but visitors may be prevented from using them without travel insurance or without the means to settle any medical fees.
-Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
+You are urgently recommended to take out travel health insurance for the duration of your holiday which covers risks not assumed by the statutory health insurance companies (e.g. repatriation to the UK in the event of illness, treatment by private doctors or in private hospitals).

 back Information & tips